Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 Dukezong (獨克宗)

 Dukezong is a Tibetan town located in the heart of Shangri-la.
-Unlike the other ancient towns, the Tibetan culture colours each narrow street with the gilded prayer halls, pagodas and Tibetan Buddhist prayer flags.
+Unlike the other ancient towns, the Tibetan culture colours each narrow street with gilded prayer halls, pagodas and Tibetan Buddhist prayer flags.

 The Prayer Wheel is one of the main attractions of the Ancient Town.
 Spin the prayer wheel three times and good luck and fortune will fall upon you.
 It’s the tallest of its kind in the world at 21m high, making it virtually impossible for one person to spin it alone.
 Rally up your pals to spin it together!